bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 }
 ```

-On first glance, the styled-component example seems more elegant.
+On first glance, the styled example seems more elegant.
 But I've found that over the long run, I generally prefer the `css` style api for the following reasons:

 #### You're still writing regular React components.